 … okay, no pun intended there …

-Now, with those lists underway, evaluate: how does this compare to what you currently do with your free time and what you actually eat on your cheat days?
-Are you spending your time off doing the things you enjoy the most, or are you filling it with entertainment and people that you don’t even like that much?
+Now, with those underway, evaluate: how does these lists compare to what you currently do with your free time and what you actually eat on your cheat days?
+Are you spending your time off doing the things you enjoy the most, or are you filling it with numbing entertainment and people that you don’t even like that much?
 When you have dessert, is it the dessert you love, or just the cold donut that someone brought into the office?

 As you identify inconsistencies, work to correct them.
 Stop settling for ‘pretty good’ and begin to look for ways to incorporate your favorite things into your life on a regular basis.
 Maybe even consider using them as incentives to do the things you don’t like as much (like eating vegetables, or budgeting).
 But regardless - do them!
 The sweet spot (wow.. so many puns all of the sudden..) is to enjoy these things in moderation.
 No matter how we cut it, we’re going to need self-discipline to live healthily.
 So, instead of disciplining yourself to cut out all unhealthy foods (and ruin your health in the process), focus your discipline on not having too much.